mkalpana/km-react-myreads/README.md

 ## Building production assets.

-Use the command `npm build` to generate production assets for deploying to a http server.
+Use the command `npm run build` to generate production assets for deploying to a http server.
+The production assets are generated in the `/build` folder.

 ## Important
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).